Lactuca sativa var. capitata 'Iceberg'

 A lovely addition to any container or garden; vigorous growth and slow bolting, this selection features firm packed central heads of bright green leaves with tender white centers; sweet juicy leaves make for great salad or crisp addition to sandwiches

-Iceberg Lettuce is an annual vegetable plant that is typically grown for its edible qualities.
+Iceberg Lettuce is an annual vegetable plant that is commonly grown for its edible qualities.
 The fan-shaped green leaves which emerge light green in spring are usually harvested from mid spring to early fall.
 The leaves have a mild taste and a crunchy texture.

 The leaves are most often used in the following ways: